Using Social Media To Promote Your Pet Product

 Website as a central online “hub”

-It’s important to remember that all social media accounts should refer back to your website where possible.
+It’s important to remember when carrying out social media for the pet industry that all social media accounts should refer back to your website where possible.
 One of the main aims of social media is always to get people to visit your website.
 Use links to your site, point people to relevant information, keep your website blog updated and link to it on social media.

 Your website should always be the “heart” of your business online with everything else (social media, e-newsletters, blog posts, online forums, pay per click adverts) linking back to it.